泼天的富贵

 What Does 泼天的富贵 Mean?

 A fortune so large it's pouring from the sky like a flood — describing sudden, massive opportunities that fall on businesses, cities, or individuals due to viral moments.
-When Harbin went viral, people asked whether it could '接住这泼天的富贵' (catch this fortune raining from heaven).
+Emerging around 2024, when Harbin went viral, people asked whether it could '接住这泼天的富贵' (catch this fortune raining from heaven).
 The phrase highlights both the opportunity and the challenge: this kind of luck is rare and overwhelming, and whether you can handle it determines everything.

 Cultural Context